jkuester/chtoolbox/README.md

 # chtoolbox

-Toolbox of utilities for the CHT
+**Toolbox of utilities for the CHT**

+CHToolbox is a command-line utility for development and testing of the Community Health Toolkit.
+The goal is to provide a platform that makes it easy to create and share utility scripts.

 ## Installation